$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Abstract Sp(1) -symmetric hyperk ahler quantisation

-\begin{proof} Thm.~\ref{thm:[Q,R]=0} applies when $X_{\gamma}$ is a compact complex analytic space and $L_{\gamma}$ a coherent sheaf on it, which includes our setup.
+\begin{proof} Properness of the moment map implies that, for any dominant weight $\gamma$ of $S$, the symplectic reduction $M \sslash_{\gamma} S$ is a \emph{compact} complex analytic space.
+On the other hand, $L_{\gamma}$ is a coherent sheaf on it by~\cite[\textsection~2.2]{Sja95}, and by compactness the space of sections is finite-dimensional~\cite{Car53}.

-Indeed properness of the moment map implies the complex analytic reduction $(M_{q})_{\gamma}$ is compact for any dominant weight $\gamma$, hence the space of section of $L_{\gamma}$ is finite-dimensional~\cite{GR84}.
-It follows that each irreducible representation has finite multiplicity inside $H^{0}(M_{q}, L_{q})$, so \emph{a fortiori} inside $\mathcal{H}_{q}$. \end{proof}
+It follows then from~\ref{thm:[Q,R]=0} that the irreducible representation of $S$ of highest weight $\gamma$ has finite multiplicity inside $H^{0}(M_{q}, L_{q})$, so \emph{a fortiori} inside $\mathcal{H}_{q}$. \end{proof}

-\begin{rem} Another way to ensure finite-dimensionality is to assume there are (at least) two-codimensional compactifications of the symplectic reductions, having rational singularities; then Hartogs's theorem applies on the reduction (see e.g.~\cite{Thomason} for such generalizations). \end{rem}
+\begin{rem} Another way to ensure finite-dimensionality is to assume there are compactifications of the symplectic reductions, with rational singularities and boundary of (complex) codimension at least two; then Hartogs's theorem applies on the reduction (see e.g.~\cite{Thomason} for such generalizations, and cf. Thm.~\ref{thm:formulaHHprime}). \end{rem}